 Homemade Tang Yuan

-Gradually add water (you don’t have to use all of it) and knead the dough until soft, smooth, easily kneadable (pictured above) yet not sticky to the fingers (too wet), nor crumbling (too dry).
+Gradually add water and knead the dough until soft, smooth, easily kneadable (pictured) yet not sticky to the fingers (too wet), nor crumbling (too dry).
 The amount of flour & water is very forgiving and adaptable – If the dough is too dry, add a bit more water.
 If the dough is too wet, add a bit more flour.